-Where does a central bank get the funds to purchase the banks’ securities?
-Well, this is where you might hear the term ‘printing money’; in our case the RBA can use their cash reserves to purchase existing government bonds, in order to pump money directly into the financial system.
+Where does a central bank get the funds to purchase these securities?
+In Australia’s case, the RBA can use its cash reserves to purchase existing government bonds in order to pump money directly into the financial system.

-Put simply, QE is when a central bank creates and spends large sums of cash to ease monetary policy.
+Put simply, QE is when a central bank creates and spends large sums of cash to ease monetary policy on settings such as interest rates.
 However, let’s try to look at that in more depth.

-During an economic downturn, money supply tends to contract as private banks become fearful of lending to corporations and private individuals.
-As less money flows in the market for available goods and services, the overall prices drop, and the economy faces deflationary pressure.
+During an economic downturn, money supply tends to contract as private banks become fearful of lending to corporations and individuals.
+As less money flows into the market for available goods and services, prices generally drop, and the economy faces deflationary pressure.

-As you can see, falling prices intensify the slowdown in economic activity, as it triggers a vicious cycle of lower demand resulting in fewer economic activities, which leads to increasing unemployment.
+As you can see, falling prices intensify the slowdown in economic activity, as they trigger a vicious cycle of lower demand, resulting in lesser economic activity, which leads to increasing unemployment.

-When a central bank witnesses or even anticipates a slowdown in the economy, it usually responds by trying to increase the monetary base.
-To do so, the first order of business for the policymakers is generally to cut target interest rates to as low as possible.
+When a central bank witnesses or even anticipates a slow down in the economy, it usually responds by trying to increase the monetary base.
+To do so, the first order of business for policymakers is generally to cut target interest rates (or in other words, the ‘official cash rate’), to as low a level as possible.

-The United States Federal Reserve and most other major central banks maintain target interest rates by buying and selling government bonds with the open market operation.
-However, the law of supply and demand breaks down once the interest rate is lowered to zero.
-At that point, the bank resorts to unconventional methods and tools, and quantitative easing is one of them.
+The United States Federal Reserve and most other major central banks maintain target interest rates by buying and selling government bonds in the open market.
+However, the law of supply and demand breaks down once the interest rate is zero.
+At that point, the bank resorts to unconventional methods and tools, and QE is one of them.

 Historically, central banks have used QE when the short-term interest rate reaches near-zero and traditional monetary policy tools have become ineffective.